harris012/talos-cluster/README.md

     task workstation:generic-linux
     ```

-4. Setup a Python virual environment by running the following task command.
+4. Setup a Python virtual environment by running the following task command.

     📍 _This commands requires Python 3.11+ to be installed._